 • Villa of Hope, to support Hope Place, a peer support program for adults experiencing difficulties with resiliency, recovery and wellness.
 The program offers linkages and referrals to support services ranging from health care coordination, to employment assistance, food pantry, clothing and personal needs and transportation services.

 • Willow Domestic Violence Center of Greater Rochester, to support the Client Transportation Fund along with firms like https://.paultolandlaw.com/domestic-violence/, providing transportation for victims of domestic violence residing in Willow’s emergency shelter with access to health care and other community services that are necessary to help them lead healthy, violence free lives.
+For violence cases, domestic violence charge lawyer in Colorado and their lawyers can be hired.

 “These awards complement our existing grants and sponsorships to agencies that work to enhance the quality of life and health of our Upstate New York communities,” said Holly Snow, community investments and partnerships director for Excellus BlueCross BlueShield.